Are Cities Making Animals Smarter?

 These questions vex the small subset of wildlife ecologists that is wading into the murky waters of urban-animal intelligence.
 In several metropolitan areas, researchers have devised simple puzzles—usually difficult-to-open boxes of food—in order to compare the problem-solving abilities of city-dwelling creatures with those of their wild relatives.
 The results have been tantalizing: Urban animals as varied as Canadian raccoons and Barbadian bullfinches can outperform their rural counterparts.
 While it pays to be cunning in almost any setting, some scientists propose that foreign, volatile environments like cities demand an especially broad range of cognitive abilities.
 Eventually, the thinking goes, cities may bend evolution enough to make whole populations of animals within them smarter—if, of course, the animals can survive city life in the first place.

 This is a controversial theory.
 Even researchers who back it are quick to warn that intelligence is complicated.
-No one is suggesting that new situations are the only driver of animal smarts: The ways animals interact, how they learn from each other, and the nature of their physical surroundings are all thought to influence how individual animals behave and how their brains take shape over generations, no matter where they live.
+No one is suggesting that new situations are the only driver of animal smarts: The ways animals interact, how they learn from one another, and the nature of their physical surroundings are all thought to influence how individual animals behave and how their brains take shape over generations, no matter where they live.

 And what is intelligence, anyway?
 Any attempt to test the notion that cities make animals smarter brings researchers into a debate that has raged within psychology for more than a century.
 There’s no universally accepted way to measure how smart someone is.
 Human intelligence is slippery and multifaceted, and its origins are vague.
 Defining intelligence in other species is even harder.